Steer (song)

 "Steer" is the first single from Australian singer-songwriter Missy Higgins' second album, On a Clear Night (2007).
 The song was released in Australia on 14 April 2007 and became the most-added track that same week.
 Higgins stated that the song is "about steers" and that she wrote it after overlooking the southern celestial hemisphere from a bay in Western Australia.
 The song has instrument backings of acoustic guitar and drums.

 The single reached the number-one spot on the Australian Singles Chart in the first week of its release, dethroning Avril Lavigne's "Girlfriend" for a single week.
 It became Higgins' second number-one single, after 2004's "Scar".
-At the end of 2007, the song appeared at number 60 on the Australian year-end chart, receiving a gold certification from the Australian Recording Industry Association (ARIA) for sales exceeding 35,000 copies.
+At the end of 2007, the song appeared at number 60 on the Australian year-end chart.

-In March 2007, Higgins gave fans the exclusive opportunity to pre-order a personally signed copy of her single "Steer" via SMS.